zw963/package_payload/README.md

 ./.dte/rc
 ```

-The first args `example/bin/dte` is where the binary file name you want to place.
+The first args `example/bin/dte` is where the new packaged binary you want to place.
-The secondary args `example/dte` is the location of `dte folder` which include all files which need package.
+The secondary args `example/dte` is a folder, is where the `dte editor` files live in,  `example/dte/bin/dte` must exists, and must executable, and will be run when packaged script is running.

-Use package_payload, you can package all your's personal config along with binary into only one bash script.
+**NOTICE:** current dte keyboard binding configured as a emacs replacement, if you are not a emacser, you need adjust [config file](https://github.com/zw963/package_payload/blob/main/example/dte/.dte/rc) follow [offical document](https://craigbarnes.gitlab.io/dte/dterc.html)

-Now, you can run dte with `example/bin/dte` directly, even if you delete all files in `example/dte`.
+Use package_payload, you can package binary along with all your's personal config into only one file (bash script).
-because all files as payload was included into the only file: `example/bin/dte`,  you can copy anywhere run it directly too.
+Now, we have a lonely binary `example/bin/dte`, which can be run anywhere even after delete all files in `example/dte`.

-e.g. you want use it on your's VPS, we assume 123.123.123.123.
+e.g. you want use this editor on your's remote VPS with IP of 123.123.123.123.

 ```sh
 $: scp example/bin/dte user@123.123.123.123:
 $: ssh user@123.123.123.123
 S: ./dte
 ```

-or if you have root access, you can do like this too.
+There is a more easiler way to copy script into VPS's /usr/local/bin/ and then ssh logged in. (need root access)

 ```sh
 $: example/bin/dte root@123.123.123.123